mudcube/goobits-blog/static/journal/2011/01/html5-typographic-metrics/index.md

 **Mimicking the way text is supported in other DOM elements**

-By default <canvas> text is aligned to the “alphabetic” baseline.
+By default &lt;canvas&gt; text is aligned to the “alphabetic” baseline.
 When drawing to a canvas, using the default baseline, and a y-position of 0, only the descenders can be seen:

 ```
 ctx.fillText(“Hello world!”, 0, 0);